mtoensing/simpletoc/readme.txt

 = 5.0.8 =

-* Fix: Requires at least WordPress 5.8. and not 5.9.
-* Fix: Better compatibility with Twenty-Twenty-One.
-* Fix: Localization is back again.
 * Feature: Added "simpletoc-title" and "simpletoc-list" CSS classes.
 This might break existing custom CSS styles that have not been applied with Gutenberg.
 * Feature: Toggle list indent.
 * Feature: Better "group" support.
 Put SimpleTOC in a group and style it with Gutenberg.
 See FAQ for details.